pinkston4/Asteroids_excaliburJS/Readme.md

-# My Excalibur.js Game
+# Asteroids

-A remake of a classic, Asteroids.
-Built with ExcaliburJS, game art from Open Game Art.
+A remake of a classic, Asteroids. <br />
+Built with ExcaliburJS; game art from Open Game Art.
 ## Compiling the game

 You will need Node.js, Bower, and NPM installed.